-Do you want to learn how to bench, or learn how to bench better?
+Do you want to learn how to bench press, or learn how to bench better?
 If so, this guide will teach you everything you need to know.

 BY GREG NUCKOLS